 - An agreement is signed between an umbrella company and a contractor/freelancer.

-- The work performed by a contractor will be verified by an umbrella company on the basis of the timesheet submitted.
+- The work performed by a contractor will be verified by the umbrella company on the basis of the timesheet submitted.

-- Key Responsibility Areas (KRA) of a contractor include sharing the timesheet with an agency, as well as, sharing a copy with an umbrella company.
+- Key Responsibility Areas (KRA) of a contractor include sharing the timesheet with an agency and sharing a copy with an umbrella company.

 - After authenticating the invoice, the agency will take delivery of the payment from the client.